Carbon-for-Developers/carbon-swift-sdk/README.md

 ##### enable_file_picker: `Bool`<a id="enable_file_picker-bool"></a>

 Enable integration's file picker for sources that support it.
-Supported sources: DROPBOX, BOX, ONEDRIVE, GOOGLE_DRIVE, SHAREPOINT
+Supported sources: GOOGLE_DRIVE, BOX, ONEDRIVE, DROPBOX, SHAREPOINT

+##### sync_source_items: `Bool`<a id="sync_source_items-bool"></a>

+Enabling this flag will fetch all available content from the source to be listed via list items endpoint

 #### 🔄 Return<a id="🔄-return"></a>